-Evaluation and assessment also speaks to the way a determination is made regarding student performance.
+Evaluation and assessment also speak to the way a determination is made regarding student performance.
 ACA teachers will consider strategic ways to ensure that what is being taught is what is being learned.
 Evaluation and assessment can take on a number of forms regarding performance and the ACA teacher will work to ensure that assessment, regardless of format, reflects knowledge learned by the student.

 Academic Principles at ACA

 ACA will use a combination of three sources for its teaching material, including Core Knowledge.
 We will use the Trivium style of classical teaching whenever possible.

 Dr. E. D. Hirsch developed the Core Knowledge curriculum in 1986.
 A sequenced set of goals for K-8th grades make up its center and teachers all over the world share in developing lesson plans based upon those goals.

 The Trivium style of teaching recognizes that children generally follow a predictable pattern of learning as they grow, and working within this pattern allows teachers to maximize their efforts.
 This pattern is generally considered to comprise three stages: grammar, logic, and rhetoric.
 In the grammar stage, children learn facts.
 In the logic stage, the pupils learn to reason.
 Lastly, in the rhetoric stage, students are encouraged to use their factual knowledge and reasoning skills to be creative.